Jiwoong-Kang/Passkey-Dashboard/backend/README.md

 { "query": "github" }
 ```

-The crawl endpoint visits the target site using Playwright, detects Passkey/WebAuthn support across the main page and login flow, then saves the result with `hasPasskey: true` or `hasPasskey: false`.
+The crawl endpoint visits the target site using Playwright, detects Passkey/WebAuthn support across the main page and login flow, then saves the result with both `hasPasskey` and `passkeyType`.

 ---